AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

             ![Decompression result](../images/p70454.png "Decompression result")

-## Step 3: Restore data to the MongoDB database in standalone mode
+## Step 3: Restore data to the self-managed MongoDB database in standalone mode

 1. Run the following command to create a configuration file named mongod.conf in the /root/mongo directory: